instnt-inc/instnt-js/README.md

 Instnt provides a helper function to submit the form data window.instnt.submitCustomForm(data: any, redirect: Boolean = true)

-* `data` - JavaScript object with key:value user entred data
+* `data` - JavaScript object with key:value user entred data.

-* `redirect` - if false, no automatic redirect will occur upon receiving a response
+* `redirect` - If false, no automatic redirect occurs upon receiving a response.

-Developers can also set window.instnt.onResponse to an event handler/callback that will be invoked after the response is received from Instnt.
-The handler will be passed to parameters: onResponse(error, data). `error` will contain error information if one occurred.
+Developers can also set window.instnt.onResponse to an event handler/callback that is invoked after the response is received from Instnt.
+The handler is passed to the following parameters: onResponse(error, data). `error` contains error information if an error occurred during the callabck.

 ```jsx